Dkeruan/Financial-Indicator-Prediction/Documentation.md

 **Data Preprocessing**

 The first step in our methodology was preprocessing the data.
-We addressed missing values by calculating the percentage of missing values in each feature for each year's dataframe.
+We addressed missing values by calculating the percentage of missing values in each feature for each year's data.
 Features with a significant amount of missing values were filtered out.
 Leveraging domain knowledge in economics, we further pruned features and employed mean, median, and mode imputation strategies to reduce bias and improve model performance.
 Additionally, we identified and handled significant outliers in the data.

 **Model Training**